maxxiimo/the-front-end-manifesto/mobile-foundation.md

 - Designing for a mobile device, a tablet device, and a desktop could be time-consuming, responsive design can accommodate all three.
 - With responsive design, change the code once and it trickles down to all devices.

 Right now responsive web design is hugely popular.
-The article "[CSS MediaQuery for Mobile is Fool’s Gold][Media Queries]" does a great job of illustrating why media queries might not be the silver bullet for serving up mobile styles and content.
-There is one quote there that the author uses that resonates with me:
+The article [Reasons for Responsive Design][] highlights exactly that.
+The article "[CSS MediaQuery for Mobile is Fool’s Gold][Media Queries]" gives an opposite perspective and does a good job of illustrating why media queries might not be the silver bullet for serving up mobile styles and content.
+There is one quote that the author uses that resonates with me:

 > Create a product, don’t re-imagine one for small screens.
 Great mobile products are created, never ported.
 \- [Brian Fling][]

 Whatever approach you decide, keep in mind that there are a spectrum of user and business needs, and responsive may in fact be the silver bullet for some sites on that spectrum.
-For example my personal website most certainly doesn't need mobile specific geolocation capabilities, and the changes required between screens are minor.
+For example my personal website most certainly doesn't need mobile specific geolocation capabilities, and the changes required between screens are minor, so maybe  detecting user agent to serve something specific to mobile browsers is not the best use of my time.
 In this case why not use media queries and keep things together?
 On the other hand more complex applications may need to serve up specific markup and styles, take for example Basecamp mobile:

 > Only using responsive design for Basecamp mobile would have been like fitting a Prius body to a Hummer... under-the-hood it would have been all wrong.
 \[Behind the speed: Basecamp mobile][Basecamp Mobile]